bosshu1212/bosshu1212.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Zengxihu is a Ph.D.
 Candidate of Economics at the School of Economics, Zhejiang University.
 His research interests include Digital Innovation, NLP and Machine Learning (LLM), Digital Trade (E-commerce Platform) and China Government.
-His recent work has appeared in journals such as 《经济研究》（Economic Research Journal, Top 1 Journal of Economics in China）, 经济学（季刊）, 财贸经济, The World Economy, among others.
+His recent work has appeared in journals such as 《经济研究》, 经济学（季刊）, 财贸经济, The World Economy, among others.
 See more details in [CV](https://bosshu1212.github.io/files/cv/CV_Chinese.pdf).

 Education
 ======